Securities Trading Policy

 V. Guidelines

-B. Prohibited Trading in Company Securities
+B. Prohibited Trading in Corporation Securities While in Possession of Material, Nonpublic Information

-Directors, officer and employees are responsible for any trades placed by Related Persons and should make them aware of the need to confer with such person before they trade Corporation Securities.
+Directors, officers and employees are responsible for any trades placed by Related Persons and should make them aware of the need to confer with such person before they trade Corporation Securities.
 Directors, officers and employees should treat any such trades as if the transactions were for their own accounts.

 C. Twenty-Twenty Hindsight